 Your first dealings with the agency will be when you set up a limited company.
 Typically your accountant or a company formation specialist will take care of this step for you.
 You can find out more in dedicated guide to the company incorporation process.

-Although your accountant will most likely deal with most of ongoing administrative tasks, you are ultimately responsible to ensure that your duties as company director are met and that they are done so within the prescribed time limits.
+Although your accountant will most likely deal with most of the ongoing administrative tasks, you are ultimately responsible to ensure that your duties as company director are met and that they are done so within the prescribed time limits.

 Each year, you must submit your company Confirmation Statement which contains ‘snapshot’ information about your company at that moment in time.
 You must also submit a copy of your Annual Accounts within 9 months of your company’s year end.